 The following section on Community Characteristics presents a demographic profile of the Kootenai Metropolitan Planning area.
-KMPO relied upon data products from the 2010 U.S. Census and the American Community Survey to develop a baseline demographic profile (Appendix 5).
+KMPO relied upon data products from the American Community Survey to develop a baseline demographic profile (Resources).
 Geographic information systems (GIS) applications were utilized to map graphic representations of the data at the Census Tract level.
-Although the 2010 U.S. Census is nearly four years old, it, along with the American Community Survey, continues to be the most comprehensive, reliable, and geographically detailed source of demographic information available.
-KMPO has also identified and listed in Appendix 5 additional resources that may be helpful in updating the baseline profile in future years.
+As the 2010 U.S. Census is nearly nine years old, the American Community Survey, continues to be the most comprehensive, reliable, and geographically detailed source of demographic information available.
+KMPO has also identified and listed in Resources additional sources that may be helpful in updating the baseline profile in future years.

-Regional Profile Data Tables and Maps
+Regional Environmental Justice (EJ) Demographic Tables and Maps